Probably you feel like running away from it all.

 As your parents used to say, money doesn’t grow on trees.
 So, you grow up and follow the “secure” path, in which you educate yourself and try to find a job.

-You can definitely enjoy the ride as a lot of people do.
+You can definitely enjoy the ride as many people do.
 They eventually find an enjoyable job position, and that is awesome!

-However, the majority of people are not lucky the same.
+However, most people are not lucky the same.

 If you try to escape the rat race, it doesn’t mean that you need to reject your situation entirely.
-Just face it like a necessary step for your personal growth.
+Just face it as a necessary step for your personal growth.

 The routes to escape the rat race focuses on minimizing spending and maximizing passive income to achieve financial freedom.